Partner with TSIA

 With so much interest in this topic, I wanted to share some tips on creating the ultimate customer portal, based on research data, as well as hundreds of conversations with TSIA members and partners, beginning with insight about the position and design of the site itself.

 In the early days of self-service, the support customer portal was an offshoot from the corporate website, with a completely different look and feel, a different login/password, and often a pretty lackluster user interface.
 Large companies often had different portals for each product, each with a completely different UI design, different features, and separate logins.
-Today, self-service is typically well-integrated into the corporate website, and support should be insistent on these qualities for the portal:
+Today, self-service is typically well-integrated into the corporate website with more intuitive customer portal design, and support should be insistent on these qualities for the portal: